Today we’re looking at 11 of the best algorithms books of this year.

 As the name suggests, The Algorithms Design Manual stresses design over analysis.

-The first part of this textbook covers methods to design and analyze computer algorithms.
+➡️ The Algorithm Design Manual is possibly one of the best algorithms books covering methods to design and analyze computer algorithms.

-Then the second part is a reference guide for algorithmic resources and implementations.
+After exploring those methods, you’ll venture into the second part of the book.
+It is a reference guide for algorithmic resources and implementations.

 In addition, it’s jam-packed with color illustrations and code.